wrench-project/wrench/doc/wrench_102.md

 The main activity of a WMS is to execute workflow tasks on compute services.
 Rather than  submitting tasks directly to compute services, a WMS must create "jobs", which  can comprise multiple tasks and involve data copy/deletion operations.
-The job abstraction is powerful and greatly simplifies the task of a WMS  while affording flexibility.
+The job abstraction is powerful and greatly simplifies the task1 of a WMS  while affording flexibility.

 There are two kinds of jobs in WRENCH: `wrench::PilotJob` and